REDl3east/cappy/README.md

 - [ ] Add show grid
 - [ ] When the image is cropped and zoomed in on color mode.
 A square is rendered when you are one off the width or height
 - [ ] If in color mode and zoomed in enough to render a square.
 If the mouse is outside the capture, the cursor should be shown.
+- [ ] When resizing and zooming in and not panning, the cropped section is changing width and height when it should stay the same.